How To Cross The Road Safely | Road Crossing Safety Tips

 • Always look to your left, and then you’re right; you’ve left again before crossing any road.
 In the U.S., this helps you see the immediately oncoming traffic in the lane you will walk into first.
 In countries where traffic is on the left side of the street, you should look right-left-right.

-• If both are available, pay attention to the pedestrian signals, not vehicle traffic lights.
+• Pay attention to the pedestrian signals, not vehicle traffic lights, if both are available.
 Just because you see a green traffic light does not necessarily mean you are safe to cross as a pedestrian.

 • An orange hand symbol, the words DON’T WALK, or another symbol will begin flashing, or a countdown will begin when your time to cross is running out.
 Do not cross when you see the static DON’T WALK signal.

-• Make eye contact with drivers at the intersection you are crossing in front of to make sure they see you, and you see them if they signal at you in any way.
-This is especially important for crossing a road with stop signs rather than stop lights.
+• Make eye contact with drivers at the intersection you are crossing in front of to ensure they see you and that you see them if they signal at you in any way.
+This is especially important when crossing a road with stop signs rather than stop lights.

 4. Cross Very Carefully If There Are No Pedestrian Signals

-When there are no WALK/DON’T WALK signals for you to cross a street, use extra caution.
+Use extra caution when there are no WALK/DON’T WALK signals for you to cross a street.
 Stay in the crosswalk and proceed whenever a traffic light turns green or cars at a stop sign see you crossing.

 • When at a traffic light intersection, wait till the lights turn green for the vehicles going in the same direction as you.
 Look both ways and pay attention to any drivers turning into your path.